Understanding Your Visitors With Segments

-For instance, which group represents your best customers?
+For instance, which group of visitors represents your best customers?
 You want to make changes to your website to do even more to support these people.
 On the flip side, which group is having the hardest time using your website?
 Maybe a technical issue affects this group keeping them from converting no matter how much they’d like to convert.
 If you aren’t looking at your stats group-by-group, you wouldn’t be able to answer these questions.

 Custom vs. System Segments

 You can segment by just about anything in Google Analytics.
 Along with built-in (or system) segments, Google Analytics also gives you the ability to create custom segments.
 For instance, you could segment by people who looked at your about page before continuing on to your product pages before finally reaching your contact page.
 Or, you could segment to show people who came to your website from an organic Google search and spent at least five minutes visiting your website.